pshringi2/pshringi2/README.md

 - 👋 Hi, I’m @pshringi2
 - 👀 I’m interested in salesforce admin projects to get hands-on-experience
-- 🌱 I’m currently learning salesforce declarative programming
+- 🌱 I’m currently learning salesforce declarative programming and admin course on trailhead.
 - 💞️ I’m looking to collaborate on salesforce projects.
 - 📫 Please do reach out to me on github if you have any suitable opportunities for me.